xiaoyexu/XYBase/README.md

 Simplified version of old MarioLib

 > I try to start this new work to simplify my previous work of MarioLib, to make it more easier to use.
-> I'm thinking of to have only .h .m file to include all necessory classes.
+> I'm thinking of having only 1 .h .m file to include all necessory classes.

 Why

-> The purpose is that I don't want to do repeat work when start a new app, there must be something in common like design pattern, functions, features, and I would like to figure them out.
+> The purpose is that I don't want to repeat the work when start a new app, there must be something in common like design pattern, functions, features, and I would like to figure them out.

-This should be a on-going project
+This should be a on-going project.

 ### BaseVc/BaseTableVc
-Contains a method to show common busy indicator
+Contains a method to execute business logic and show common busy indicator.

 ```
 -(void)performBusyProcess:(XYProcessResult*(^)(void))block;